-Land and Building Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
+Land and Buildings Transaction Tax (LBTT) is payable on the acquisition of a chargeable interest of land or buildings in Scotland.
+It replaces UK Stamp Duty Land Tax (SDLT) for transactions in Scotland from April 2015.
 At Graham Paul, we can provide guidance on LBTT in the South Wales area.

 Who pays the tax?

 LBTT is payable by the purchaser in a land transaction occurring in Scotland.
 Stamp Duty Land Tax (SDLT) applies to land transactions in England and Northern Ireland and Land Transaction Tax (LTT) applies in Wales.

 What is a land transaction?

 A transaction will trigger liability if it involves the acquisition of an interest in land.
 This will include a simple conveyance of land such as buying a house, creating a lease or assigning a lease.

 The tax has to be paid when a contract has been substantially performed.
 In cases where the purchaser takes possession of the property on completion, that will be the date.
 However, if the purchaser effectively takes possession before completion - known as ‘resting on contract’ - that will be regarded as triggering the tax.